 SalesLoft: Integrating Success

 Kristin Keefer, Marketing Ops Manager at SalesLoft, recently led her company through their Revenue Ops journey.
 During the Ops-Stars’ talk, she noted that there’s a current explosion of marketing technology and asserts that “the burden of technology falls to your Revenue Operations team.”
-Despite the influx, she still needed to find a way to navigate the growing pipeline and revenue issues she faced with their current MarTech stack.
+Despite the influx, she still had to find a way to navigate the growing pipeline and revenue issues she faced with their current MarTech stack.

-In the talk, she addressed SalesLoft’s “integration and disparate customer data” issue and revealed that the company had to initially focus on a business goal to achieve visibility of operations.
+In the talk, she addressed SalesLoft’s “integration and disparate customer data” issue and revealed that the company had to focus on a business goal to achieve visibility of operations.
 For SalesLoft, that goal was operational alignment.

 Achieving World-Class Revenue Ops With Enterprise Automation

-Consistent execution and connected experiences across channels ensures that both internal and external customers are happy, including saving them from tedious work as only exceptions are manual – the rest are automated.
+Consistent execution and connected experiences across channels ensures that both internal and external customers are happy, saving them from tedious work as only exceptions are manual – the rest are automated.
 In short, formerly ad-hoc revenue processes are now captured in a single, managed platform.
 For companies looking to deliver predictable growth and retention (bred by consistent contact), integrated Revenue Operations systems will align the entire revenue team by driving efficiency and encouraging action in the revenue process.